Learn Fast, Earn Fast

 The world around us is spinning faster and faster.
 It's not only stressful enough just to keep up to date with the information, but also constantly learn something new.

-Everyone today is often competing on the same terms, but you can gain a competitive advantage over others by being a fast learner.
-This brings me to the core question of this essay: What's the fastest way to learn?
+Today everyone competing on the same terms, but you can gain competitive advantage over others by being a fast learner.
+This brings me to the core question of this essay: What is the fastest way to learn?

 Everyone is different, therefore there is no ultimate learning process.
 You have to find what works best just for you.
 Are you a visual, auditory, reading/writing or kinetic learner?
 You are often not only one type, but a mix of different combinations.